flamebyrd/makesite/README.md

 Introduction
 ------------

 This project is based on the Python custom static site generator [makesite.py](https://github.com/sunainapai/makesite), but is designed to be useable without a coding background.
+It will turn a folder of HTML files, Markdown files, or HTML work files downloaded from the Archive of Our Own into a website with custom styling and an automatic list of all pages in the site, including metadata.

 It can be used in two ways: